Fish can do math? Scientists show they can be trained to add, subtract - NewsBreak

 Researchers in Germany have found that cichlids and stingrays are both able to recognize and calculate small quantities without really having to count them — just like a person looking at their change on a table.

 “We trained the animals to perform simple additions and subtractions,” explains Dr. Vera Schluessel from the Institute of Zoology at the University of Bonn in a release .
-“In doing so, they had to increase or decrease an initial value by one.”
+“In doing so, they had to increase or decrease an initial value by one.”43 horned lizards, 9 snakes found in man’s pants and pockets at California border crossing

 Although some call fish the “dunces of the animal kingdom ” because of their memory span — which can last just three seconds — the new study revealed their capacity for complex sums, adding and subtracting from one to five.